kwasisiaw/alx-zero_day/README.md

 My first readme
-It seems to be working well
+It may seem to be working well